Saleh7127/masters-thesis-finder/README.md

 - Check that keys have sufficient credits/quota

 ### Resume Not Found
-- Verify resume PDF is in `knowledge/` directory
 - Ensure filename in `knowledge/` matches the filename in `src/crew.py`
 - Check file permissions are readable

 ### No Results Found
 - Try different search terms
-- Check internet connection
 - Verify Serper API is working
 - Review agent output for error messages